bergesinstitute/graf-method/book-3-unit-7.md

 # Traer (to bring) vs llevar (to carry/to take)

-El verbo *traer* es irregular en el presente y el pretérito perfecto:
+El verbo *traer* es irregular en el presente y el pretérito perfecto.
+The verb *traer* is irregular in the present and preterite tenses.

 ## Traer